Mission, Values and History

 NSF International is dedicated to being the leading global provider of public health and safety-based risk management solutions while serving the interests of all stakeholders, namely the public, the business community and government agencies.
 Our mission is carried out by over 2,100 global employees, including microbiologists, toxicologists, chemists, engineers, and environmental and public health professionals.

-When it comes to our people and the way we work, we posses seven core values.
+When it comes to our people and the way we work, we possess six core values.
 We demand the highest ethics and integrity from our professionals.
 We operate using sound scientific principles.
 We respect and care for each other.
 We promote personal and professional growth and foster innovation and creativity.
 We demonstrate social and environmental responsibility.
 And finally, we are committed to winning and being the best.

-Our beginning: In 1944, we used a transparent, consensus-based process to develop our first standards for the sanitation of soda fountain and luncheonette equipment.
-It became the process by which we developed all of our public health and safety standards.
+Our beginning: NSF International was founded in 1944 as the National Sanitation Foundation.
+Using a transparent, consensus-based process, we developed our first standards for the sanitation of soda fountain and luncheonette equipment in the early 1950s.
+This became the process by which we develop all of our public health and safety standards.

-Our name: As we expanded services beyond sanitation and into global markets in 1990, we changed our name to NSF International from the National Sanitation Foundation.
-The letters in our organization's name do not represent any specific words today.
+Our name: As we expanded services beyond sanitation and into global markets, we changed our name to NSF International in 1990.
+The letters NSF honor our original name.

 Our process: To develop uniform, consensus-based national standards, we bring together regulators, industry, consumers and public health experts.
 Our scientists, engineers and public health professionals test to these standards or protocols.